Sierra-Alpha/desert/docs/project-report.md

 launch scripts, to help with the speed of the process it uses multiple threads where possible and if there is no requirement from a script for IO then it will run in the background and print it's results upon completion.
-This achieves the speed we desire, but also allows the user software environment to be refreshed everytime the user reconnects to the machine/container.
+This achieves the speed we desire, but also allows the users software environment to be refreshed everytime the user reconnects to the machine/container.

-The second part to this process was the coniguration files, I developed a basic scheme to be able to specify tasks in groups and then allow groups to be run only once pre-requisite groups had been completed but also saw the need for subgroups, tasks that are very closely related to one another, to be run sequentially one after the other.
+The second part to this process was the coniguration files, I developed a basic scheme to be able to specify tasks in groups, then allow groups to be run once pre-requisite groups had been completed.
+I also saw the need for subgroups, tasks that are very closely related to one another, to be run sequentially one after the other.

-Also as a matter of keeping the environments as fresh as possible and as expected as possible across different hosts a third party software called gitwatch (see the [readme](../readme.md/features) for details) which automatically watches the config files and pushes them to github so the next login the environment is refreshed with the latest developments hosted on github.
+As a matter of keeping the environments as fresh as possible across different hosts a third party software called gitwatch (see the [readme](../readme.md/features) for details) which automatically watches the config files and pushes them to github so at next login the environment is refreshed with the latest developments hosted on github.
 The idea is to be able to get up from one machine after exiting the programs running and start the system on another machine and be presented with